WHAT DOES A HUISSIER DE JUSTICE DO?

 COSTS OF HUISSIERS

-Remember that the huissier is serving a court order, fulfilling a third party’s request, or using their discretion in some other way.
+Keep in mind that the huissier is serving a court order, fulfilling a third party’s request, or using their discretion in some other way.
 Within the bounds of the law, they must be reasonable and open to negotiation and take individual circumstances into account.
-Their rates are regulated by the state and published in the Tarifs réglementés des huissiers de justice in areas where they have a monopoly and the customer has no other options.
-The State does not explicitly prescribe that portion of its pricing structure.
+Their rates are regulated by the state and published in the Tarifs réglementés des huissiers de justice in areas where they have a monopoly, and the customer has no other options.
+The State does not specifically prescribe that portion of its pricing structure.

 Therefore, it is wise to clarify rates and billing terms with a huissier in detail before officially employing their services.